Nawaf Salam

-Nawaf Salam (نوّاف عبد الله سليم سلام; born 15 December 1953) is a Lebanese diplomat, jurist, and academic.
-He was elected on 9 November 2017 as judge on the International Court of Justice for the 2018–2027 term, having received a concurrent majority of votes in the United Nations General Assembly and Security Council.
-He served as Lebanon's Ambassador and Permanent Representative to the United Nations in New York from 2007 to 2017, during which period he held the positions of President of the Security Council and Vice President of the General Assembly.
+Nawaf Abdallah Salim Salam (نوّاف عبد الله سليم سلام; born 15 December 1953) is a Lebanese politician, diplomat, jurist and academic who has been serving as the 53rd prime minister of Lebanon since 8 February 2025.
+Salam previously sat on the International Court of Justice (ICJ) for a nine-year term beginning in 2018, and additionally served as Lebanon's Ambassador and Permanent Representative to the United Nations in New York from 2007 to 2017, during which time he held the positions of President of the Security Council and Vice President of the General Assembly.
+In 2024, he was elected the 27th president of the ICJ, becoming the second Arab and the first Lebanese judge to hold the office.
+He resigned from the court after the parliament of Lebanon nominated him as prime minister.

 Background and education

 Son of Abdallah Salam and Reckat Beyhum, Nawaf was born into a prominent family from Beirut, Lebanon.
 His grandfather, Salim Salam, the leader of the "Beirut Reform Movement", was elected deputy of Beirut to the Ottoman parliament in 1912.
 His uncle, Saeb Salam, fought for Lebanon's independence from the French Mandate of Lebanon and subsequently served four times as Prime Minister of Lebanon between 1952 and 1973.
 His cousin Tammam Salam was also Prime Minister of Lebanon between 2014 and 2016.
-He is married to Sahar Baassiri, columnist and Lebanon's Ambassador to UNESCO as of January 2018.
-He has two sons, Abdallah and Marwan.

-Salam received a doctorate in political science from the Institut d'Études Politiques de Paris (Sciences Po) (1992), an LLM from Harvard Law School (1991), a doctorate in history from Sorbonne University (1979)., and a Diploma from the Ecole des Hautes Etudes en Sciences Sociales (1974).
+Nawaf Salam holds a Doctorate in Political Science from the Sciences Po (1992), a Master of Laws (LL.M.) from Harvard Law School (1991), and a Doctorate in History from the Sorbonne (1979).

 Career

 Legal practice and academia

 From 1979 to 1981, Salam was a lecturer on the contemporary history of the Middle East at Sorbonne University.
 In 1981, he left Paris to spend an academic year as a visiting scholar at the Weatherhead Center for International Affairs at Harvard University.
 Between 1985 and 1989, he was a lecturer at the American University of Beirut, during which time he also practiced law as an associate at Takla Law Firm.
 He was a visiting researcher at Harvard Law School from 1989 to 1990, and a foreign legal consultant at Edwards & Angell LLP from 1989 to 1992.
 He resumed his practice at the Takla Law Firm in 1992 as well as his teaching of International Law and International Relations at the American University of Beirut.
 He was appointed Visiting associate professor of Political Science in 2003, and later associate professor of Political Science in 2005.
-From 2005 to 2006, he was the Chairman of the Political Studies and Public Administration Department.
+From 2005 to 2007, he was the Chairman of the Political Studies and Public Administration Department.